Magdalena Bellinger, Obi Toppin’s Fiancée: 5 Fast Facts You Need to Know

 According to the Indianapolis Star, the night after Bellinger said yes, she and Toppin joined several other Pacers at a UEFA Champions League soccer game between Paris Saint-Germain FC and Manchester City — a fitting way for the former soccer star to celebrate her engagement!

-Obi Toppin and Madgalena Bellinger welcomed their daughter Remeil Alise Toppin into the world on September 11, 2021.
+Obi Toppin and Madgalena Bellinger welcomed their daughter Remeil Alise Toppin into the world on September 11, 2021, according to an Instagram post.

-The three-year old is often seen by Bellinger and Toppin’s side at games, including after Toppin and the Pacers clinched the Eastern Conference in 2025.
+The 3-year old is often seen by Bellinger and Toppin’s side at games, including after Toppin and the Pacers clinched the Eastern Conference in 2025.

 On October 3, 2024, the happy couple welcomed their second child, a son named Oziah Amir Toppin.
-He also is frequently by his father’s side in Indy.
+He also is frequently by his father’s side in Indy, an Instagram post shows.

 Toppin has one other son from a previous relationship named Daniel Toppin.
 According to her Instagram, it appears Daniel’s mother is a woman named Ruth Thomas.